Submit Article

 What Was the Outcome?

-Practically, the court ordered the defendants to execute all documents, deeds, and instruments necessary to complete the transaction within 14 weeks from the date of the declaration.
-If the defendants failed to do so, the Registrar of the Supreme Court was empowered to execute the documents on their behalf.
-The court also awarded damages, interest, and adjustments relating to any tenancy, to be assessed, and ordered that the plaintiffs were entitled to costs.
+In addition to the declaration of a binding contract, the court provided specific procedural directions to ensure the completion of the sale.
+The defendants were ordered to execute all necessary documents, deeds, and instruments to complete the transaction within 14 weeks of the date of the declaration.
+To prevent further obstruction by the defendants, the court ordered that if the defendants failed to execute these documents, the Registrar of the Supreme Court was empowered to execute them on their behalf.

 Why Does This Case Matter?